This entry lists the most pressing and important environmental problems. The following terms and abbreviations are used throughout the entry:

 note: the government considers the lack of clean water and deforestation national security issues

-overfishing; climate change; water pollution, toxic pollution from mining; solid waste disposal
+overfishing; sea level rise due to climate change threatens land; water pollution, toxic pollution from mining; solid waste disposal

 no serious issues; actively monitors pollution levels in air and water